yyu130/SeniorCharge/README.md

 ## Versioning

-We use Github to do the version control, which is used to keep track of our work and helps us to easily explore the changes we have made, be it data, coding scripts, notes, etc. The GitHub workflow can be summarised by the “commit-pull-push” mantra, which is also used by our project versioning.
-Each file on GitHub has a history, so instead of having many files like SrCharge_1st_May.php, SrCharge_2st_May.php, you can have only one and by exploring its history, you can see what it looked at different points in time.
-For example, you can go to our [Homepage](seniorcharge/resources/views/home.blade.php) file, and click the ['histroy'](https://github.com/yyu130/SeniorCharge/commits/master/seniorcharge/resources/views/home.blade.php) button to view the completed workflow that we did for homepage file.
+GitHub has been used for version control.
+It contains the record of all the development work and helps to quickly access the changes made in the past including data, coding scripts, notes etc. The GitHub workflow can be summarised by the “commit-pull-push” mantra, which is being adopted for project versioning.

-Meanwhile, we have created subdomains for different versions of Sr.Charge website, Here are the website links:
+Each file on GitHub has a history, so instead of having many files like SrCharge_1st_May.php, SrCharge_2st_May.php, there is only a single file and a user can explore its history to check how it looked in the past.

+For instance, the [Homepage](seniorcharge/resources/views/home.blade.php) file of the website has a ['histroy'](https://github.com/yyu130/SeniorCharge/commits/master/seniorcharge/resources/views/home.blade.php) button which displays its complete workflow.
+Additionally, there are three subdomains in place for the website.
+Below is the URL to the website:
 - Iteration 1 - [https://iteration1.seniorcharge.me](https://iteration1.seniorcharge.me)
 - Iteration 2 - [https://iteration2.seniorcharge.me](https://iteration2.seniorcharge.me)
 - Final Product - [https://seniorcharge.me](https://seniorcharge.me)

 ## Authors

 Sr.Charge is developed by Team B3 - Homage.
-Here are all contributors who participated in this project:
+Below is the list of project stakeholders:

 * **Abhinav Choudhary** - *Product Owner / UI/UX Designer / Analyst*
 * **Jinyun Liu** - *UI/UX Designer / Analyst / Lead Graphics/Content*